helios1014/marketing_mix_modeling/README.md

 # marketing_mix_modeling (Work in progress)
 A demo of my usage of Marketing Mix Modeling in PYMC

+Please forgive the mess as I am still working on this project on my own personal time.
+The mmm.ipynb file contains a notebook wehere I am working on this project.
+The assumed business case is that I am working for a Marketing Agency and our client wishes to optimize thier ad budget.
+The first task towards this goal is to analyze which advertizing channels  are driving thier revenue gains and where they can find the most provitable places for greater investment.

 ## References
 <a id="1">[1]</a>
 Traditional and digital media impact on Sales.
 (2019).
 AnandKalidasan.
 Kaggle.